Bio: Passionate about leveraging computational fluid dynamics and machine learning to innovate in aerodynamics and digital twin development.

 Cambered NACA8412 airfoil performing pitching oscillations

-Collaborative Projects: 1
+Collaborative Project: 1

 Implementation of machine learning models to predict the wake structure behind oscillating airfoils.